14th March 2020 - 8:30am to 4:30pm

 We'll be offering a limited number of free places to creative writing students at Exeter University.

-Bursary and sponsored places for low-income writers are being organised.
+Bursary and sponsored places for low-income writers are being organised with Literature Works.
 A link on how to apply will be accessible here soon.

 For other payment options please email firstname.lastname@example.org